gammu/python-gammu/README.rst

 To compile python-gammu, you need Gammu development files (usually shipped as ``libgammu-dev`` or ``gammu-devel`` in Linux distributions) and pkg-config, which is used to discover location of dependencies.
+Alternatively to using pkg-config, you can set ``GAMMU_PATH`` environment variable where Gammu is installed.

 Documentation
 =============